cosmic-api/cosmic.py/docs/source/tutorial.rst

 ---------------------------

 Before we get into the features, let's create a blank API to see how an API is served and consumed.
-Here it is
+Here it is:

 .. code:: python